mmondelli/rdt2repr/README.md

 rdt2repr::endprov()
 ```

-Then you can convert the source in the rdt format to the reproduce-me ontology by clicking: Addins > Convert provenance format
+Then you can convert the provenance in the rdt format to the reproduce-me ontology by clicking: Addins > Convert provenance format
 or executing the function:

 ``` r